It's Easy to Enrol

 • Understand the effects of tropisms and other plant movements on growth and development

-• Undertake risk assessments relevant to the learning outcomes in this unit
+• Undertake risk assessments relevant to the learning outcomes in this course

 Alternate Leaves or phyllodes arranged in two rows up either side of the stem, but two leaves do not occur directly opposite each other at the same point on the stem.